Almost All Carbon/Oxygen White Dwarfs Can Host Double Detonations: Discussion

 \section{Discussion}

-Our results show that most C/O WDs are born with structures that allow for successful double detonations.
+Our results show that most C/O WDs are born with structures that allow for successful double detonations if a helium shell detonation can be initiated.
 Only massive C/O WDs $\gtrsim 1.0 \msol$ do not possess sufficiently dense transition regions for successful shell detonations at birth.
 However, some of these massive WDs will accrete enough helium after they are first formed and prior to the formation of the double WD binary to allow for successful shell and core detonations during the merging process.

 Thus, the crucial issue determining the success of a double detonation and subsequent SN~Ia is reduced to: does the unstable mass transfer during a double WD merger reach conditions to initiate a shell detonation?
 Explorations of detonation ignition during double WD mergers have been performed \citep{guil10,dan12,pakm13a,shen14b,dan15a,iwat22a,pakm22a,roy22a} and are still ongoing (Rajavel et al.\ submitted).
-A consensus has not emerged, but some broad trends can be inferred.
+Further work needs to be carried out, including the possible ignition of a subsonic deflagration prior to the onset of the detonation, but some broad trends can be inferred.
 For one, a more massive accretor will yield a hotter and denser region surrounding the impacting accretion stream.
 This is due to the fact that a more massive WD has a deeper gravitational potential, so the virial temperature and the ram pressure, and thus the depth and density the stream reaches, will be higher.
 Additionally, binaries with higher mass ratios yield accretion streams that impact the accretor's surface more perpendicularly and thus plunge more deeply.

 Thus, the hottest and densest hotspots with the greatest likelihood to ignite detonations will be generated in binaries with the highest-mass accretors and donors.
 This may be the reason that there do not appear to be more subluminous SNe~Ia \citep{li11b,ghos22a,shar22a}, which likely occur in binaries with primary WD masses $\sim 0.85 \msol$ \citep{blon17a,shen18a,shen21a,shen21b}, which should outnumber binaries with more massive WDs.
 Even though we have found that double detonations can propagate in all C/O WDs $\lesssim 1.0 \msol$, the ignition of such a detonation in a low-mass WD via an accretion stream may require a mass ratio close to unity or may even be entirely impossible for a low-enough primary mass (although see \citealt{mora24a} for a counter-example).